rohanurkude28/JavaConcepts/CoreJava/CoreJava.md

 - By default all methods are public and abstract
 - Java does allow multiple inheritance between interfaces
 - Can have default and static methods, which can call private methods
-- From Java 9, private methods can be added to interfaces in Java, to use private methods to hide details on implementation from classes
+- From Java 9, private methods can be added to interface in Java, to use private methods to hide details on implementation from classes
 - Three Types : Normal, Functional (Can have only one abstract method and many default/static methods), Marker Interface (**No definitions checked by compiler by using instanceof**)

 ###### Abstract class